Greater roadrunner: Vocalizations

 The vocalizations of the greater roadrunner have seven distinct variants.
 The most frequent call is a slow and descending sequence of about six low, "cooing" noises, emitted by the male and which is heard at 820 ft.
 This call is usually made early in the morning, from a high perch such as a fence post, dead tree, or cactus.
 Females give off up to 22 short, low-frequency shrills, resembling coyote squeals, which can be heard 1,000 ft away.
 Both male and female roadrunners emit a series of five or six chatters accompanied by groaning, loud enough to be heard 700 ft away.
 This sound is the roadrunner's most common vocalization during the incubation period and the rearing of chicks.

 Distribution and habitat

 The greater roadrunner is found in the Aridoamerica ecoregion, within the Southwestern United States and northern Mexico.
-It can be seen regularly in the US states of California, Texas, New Mexico, Arizona, Nevada, Oklahoma, Utah, and a tiny bit of Colorado, and less frequently in Kansas, Louisiana, Arkansas, and Missouri, as well as the Mexican states of Baja California, Baja California Sur, Sonora, Sinaloa, Chihuahua, Durango, Jalisco, Coahuila, Zacatecas, Aguascalientes, Guanajuato, Michoacán, Querétaro, México, Puebla, Nuevo León, Tamaulipas, and San Luis Potosí.
+It can be seen regularly in the US states of California, Texas, New Mexico, Arizona, Nevada, Oklahoma, Utah, and a small portion of Colorado, and less frequently in Kansas, Louisiana, Arkansas, and Missouri, as well as the Mexican states of Baja California, Baja California Sur, Sonora, Sinaloa, Chihuahua, Durango, Jalisco, Coahuila, Zacatecas, Aguascalientes, Guanajuato, Michoacán, Querétaro, México, Puebla, Nuevo León, Tamaulipas, and San Luis Potosí.
 The species is not migratory.

 The greater roadrunner can be found from 200 ft below sea level to 7500 ft, but rarely above 9800 ft.
 It occupies arid and semiarid scrubland, with scattered vegetation (typically less than 50% cover) with a height less than 9 ft 10 in.